bokeh/bokeh/sphinx/source/docs/user_guide/categorical.rst

 .. bokeh-plot:: docs/user_guide/examples/categorical_offset.py
     :source-position: none

-Below is a more sophisticated example of a Joy Plot that displays timeseries associated with different categories.
+Below is a more sophisticated example of a Ridge Plot that displays timeseries associated with different categories.
 It uses categorical offsets to specify patch coordinates for the timeseries inside each category.

-.. bokeh-plot:: docs/user_guide/examples/categorical_joyplot.py
+.. bokeh-plot:: docs/user_guide/examples/categorical_ridgeplot.py
     :source-position: below

 .. _userguide_categorical_heatmaps: